Providing Skilled Legal Expertise

 for 133 Years

-Equitable distribution is the phrase the court uses when it divides property rights and obligations between spouses during divorce.
-Its purpose is to allocate property during the course of the marriage to both parties, whether or not that property is titled in one or both of the parties’ names.
+Equitable distribution is the phrase the court uses when it divides property rights and obligations between spouses during a divorce.
+The goal of equitable distribution is to allocate assets and liabilities obtained during the course of the marriage to both parties, whether or not that property is titled in one or both of the parties’ names.

 In making an equitable distribution of property, the court shall consider, but not be limited to, the following factors: